AFIT-R/afit-r.github.io/analytics/predictive/ts_exp_smoothing.md

 \beta_t = \beta(L_t - L_{t-1}) + (1-\beta)\phi \beta_{t-1}.
 $$

-where $0 < \phi < 1$.
-When $\phi = 1$ the method is the same as Holt's additive model.
-As $\phi$ gets closer to 0, the trend becomes more conservative and flat-lines to a constant in the nearer future.
+where $$0 < \phi < 1$$.
+When $$\phi = 1$$ the method is the same as Holt's additive model.
+As $$\phi$$ gets closer to 0, the trend becomes more conservative and flat-lines to a constant in the nearer future.
 The end result of this method is that short-run forecasts are still trended while long-run forecasts are constant.

 To illustrate the effect of a damped forecast we'll use the `fpp2::ausair` data set.
 Here, we create several models (additive, additive + damped, multiplicative, multiplicative + damped).
 In the plot you can see that the damped models (dashed lines) have more conservative trend lines and if we forecasted these far enough into the future we would see this trend flat-line.